zuhlke/ah-poc-papi-springboot-archetype/ux-interview-task.md

 # ActivateCreditCard

-### The mobile banking team has requested an API for activating a credit card.
+### The mobile banking team has requested a HTTP REST API for activating a credit card.

-- They want a `POST` resource `/activate-credit-card`.
+- They want a `POST` resource at the url path `/activate-credit-card`.

 - They will pass json in the format for example `{"credit-card-number": "1234 5678 9101 1213"}` in the request body (including the spaces between the numbers).